NidhiKaura/nk-wordpress-plugins/README.md

     ⚙️ Ideal for developers, freelancers, and agencies building new WordPress sites

-📥 How to Install
+## 📥 How to Install

-1. Download the desired plugin folder from this repository.
+1. Download the zip of desired plugin from zip-files folder in this repository.
-2. Compress the plugin folder into a .zip file.
-3. In your WordPress dashboard, navigate to Plugins → Add New → Upload Plugin.
+2. In your WordPress dashboard, navigate to Plugins → Add New → Upload Plugin.
-4. Click Choose File, select the .zip file, and click Install Now.
+3. Click Choose File, select the .zip file, and click Install Now.
-5. Once installed, click Activate Plugin to start using it.
+4. Once installed, click Activate Plugin to start using it.

 ## 📄 License